 An experienced attorney can assist you in identifying all of the different goals you should try to accomplish during your estate planning process and can help you to identify the right legal tools to use.
 This could include trusts; a last will and testament; a guardianship plan for your children; pre-planning your funeral; creating a power of attorney; and more.

-How can a Tucson LGBT Estate Planning Lawyer Help?
+How can a Tucson LGBTQ Estate Planning Lawyer Help?

-Kinghorn Heritage Law Group, PLC can provide comprehensive assistance with LGBT estate planning.
+Kinghorn Law can provide comprehensive assistance with LGBTQ estate planning.
 Our legal team helps people who are single and people who are married to make the plans they need to achieve security and peace of mind.
 With our assistance, you can take full advantage of legal tools that protect your future.
 Give us a call at (520) 529-4000 or contact us online to find out more.